NodeOS/NodeOS/README.md

-All the layers are bootable, leading *barebones* to a raw naked Node.js [REPL](http://nodejs.org/api/repl.html) prompt as PID 1, while *initramfs* exec actual NodeOS code to mount the *usersfs* partition.
-In all the cases, it will be used an initramfs as root filesystem and all the changes will be lost when powered off.
+All the layers are bootable, leading *barebones* to a raw naked Node.js [REPL](http://nodejs.org/api/repl.html) prompt as PID 1, while *initramfs* exec actual NodeOS code to isolate user code from the core system and, if available, mount a partition  with the users' home directories and root filesystems.

 If a *usersfs* partition is being set at boot time, it will be mounted and the system will consider each one of its folders as the home folder for a valid user on the system, and will execute a `init` file in the root of each of them.
 If found, the `root` user will be the first to be considered and will have access to all of the home directories, but by design it will not be possible to elevate permissions once the system has finished booting.

 ### Hacking

-If you are hacking on NodeOS for a somewhat production environment, you are likely building *usersfs* images since each user is isolated of others, but you can customize all layers.
-For example, you can modify *initramfs* to login users and mount their home folders from a cloud service or craft a system without global services (no `root` user) or also dedicate a full NodeOS instance to a single Node.js application.
+If you are hacking on NodeOS for a somewhat production environment, you are likely interested on building a custom *usersfs* image or modify it once booted, since each user is isolated from the others and everyone can be able to define its own root filesystem, but you can customize all other layers if you want.
+For example, you can modify *initramfs* to login users and mount their home folders from a cloud service or craft a system without global services (no `root` user), or also dedicate a full NodeOS instance to a single Node.js application.

 ## Pre-built Images